-Considered one of the common ways to spend less money on film is to buy a bulk roll of 100’ of film and load it into canisters by hand.
+One of the most well known ways to get a better price on film is to buy a bulk roll of 100’ of film and load it into canisters by hand.

-Take into account that you’re going to be limited to rolls of black & white film.
-This is due to black & white film is a lot easier and cheaper to develop yourself.
+Keep in mind that you are only going to find 100’ rolls of black and white film.
+This is in part because black & white film is a lot easier and more affordable to develop yourself.

-All film can be processed at home.
-It’s a good way to reduce costs so that you can shoot more film with your Canon EOS A2.
+All film can be processed by hand.
+It’s a good way to cut costs so you can shoot more film with your Canon EOS A2.

-Black & white film is by far the simplest to develop.
-Developer temperature and time are not as necessary to get correct with black and white films as they are for color negative or transparency film.
+Black & white film is by far the least complicated to process.
+Chemical temperature and time are both not as imperative to get correct with black & white film as time and temperatures are for transparency or color negative.